AsmaSaiyed/Module-3--Python-Challenge/README.md

 2.The percentage of votes each candidate won

-3. The total number of votes each candidate won
+3.The total number of votes each candidate won

 4.The winner of the election based on popular vote